 - Tap Pay Now at the bottom of the screen to submit your payment

 Your payment will begin processing after tapping Pay Now.
-As of now, the payment date will be automatically selected for the soonest we can begin processing the payment.
-We cannot change the payment date at this time but are looking to make this an option in the future.
-If you pay your full balance earlier than your due date and Possible receives the payment before the statement balance is due:
+The payment date will be automatically selected for the soonest we can begin processing the payment.

 What Happens if My Card Payment Fails?